2 Mac. 7:1-2, 7, 9-14; 2 Thess. 2:16-3:5; Lk. 20:27-38

 During today's First Reading from 2 Maccabees, [2 Mac.
 7:1-2, 9-14] we heard of the martyrdom of the mother and her seven sons.
-We heard that each and everyone of them were willing to die for the Law of Moses because they believed that at the last trumpet, the King of the universe would raise themup to an everlasting life.
-They were ready to die rather than sin, trusting in the Lord God to raise them up again with their bodies being fully restored.
+We heard that each and everyone of them were willing to die for the Law of Moses because they believed that at the last trumpet, the King of the universe would raise them up to an everlasting life.
+The just were ready to die rather than sin, trusting in the Lord God to raise them up again with their bodies being fully restored.
 These holy martyrs have displayed incredible faith in the face of death and torture.

-Today's reading from the Gospel of Luke [Lk.
-20:27-38] provides us with a glimpse of our "blessed hope."
+Today's reading from the Gospel of Luke provides us with a glimpse of our "blessed hope."
 In eternal life, those who have persevered to the end, they shall all enjoy the fulness of life as it was meant to be enjoyed.